-CloudJumper Partners with IT Consultancy Crayon
+CloudJumper Partners With IT Consultancy Crayon

 Alliance will give MSPs, enterprises more flexibility with Microsoft VDI in Azure

-CloudJumper, the Software-as-a-Service (SaaS) company with expertise in remote and virtual desktops, is partnering with consulting and managed services firm Crayon to give MSPs and enterprises more management and security options in the cloud.
+CloudJumper, the Software-as-a-Service (SaaS) company with expertise in remote and virtual desktops, is partnering with consulting and managed service firm Crayon to give MSPs and enterprises more management and security options in the cloud.

-The Lowdown: The strategic partnership, announced this week, is the latest move by CloudJumper in recent months to grow is presence in the channel and among MSPs.
+The Lowdown: The strategic partnership, announced this week, is the latest move by CloudJumper in recent months to grow its presence in the channel and among MSPs.

-The Details: The two companies will bring CloudJumper’s Cloud Workspace Management Suite for virtual desktop infrastructure (VDI) and remote desktop services (RDS) capabilities with Crayon’s expertise in managed services and its consulting practice around economics in the cloud.
+The Details: The two companies will bring together CloudJumper’s Cloud Workspace Management Suite for virtual desktop infrastructure (VDI) and remote desktop services (RDS) capabilities with Crayon’s expertise in managed services and its consulting practice around economics in the cloud.
 The combination of the two will give managed service providers and organizations the ability to build their own services that take advantage of Microsoft’s Windows Virtual Desktop (WVD) collection of services in Azure.

-CloudJumper’s product development team has spent the past two years working with its counterpart from Microsoft on WVD and the company’s management suite provides automation, orchestration workflow, and policy capabilities to enable users to manage WVD in real time and at scale.
+CloudJumper’s product development team has spent the past two years working with its counterpart from Microsoft on WVD, and the company’s management suite provides automation, orchestration workflow, and policy capabilities to enable users to manage WVD in real time and at scale.
 The suite also lets MSPs and enterprises deploy thousands of WVD virtual machines, something not available in a native UI in Azure.

 Partnering with Oslo, Norway-based Crayon further enhances CloudJumper’s expertise in cloud Desktop-as-a-Service (DaaS) and Workspace-as-a-Service (WaaS) environments.